casid/jusecase/README.md

 }
 ```

+### Manual dependency injection
+Note that the above class derives from ManualUsecaseExecutor.
+This means all dependency injection is done by hand.

 Imagine an application with a lot of usecases.
 Yet easy to implement, a problem of the above solution is that all usecases are generated instantly.
 In a real world application every usecase would require lower level dependencies like entity gateways or external plugins.
-In case you want to achieve that a concrete usecase is only created, when it is actually used, the manual executor supports factories for usecases:
+In case you want to achieve that a concrete usecase is only created, when it is actually used, the manual executor supports to add usecase factories:

 ```java
 public class Logic extends ManualUsecaseExecutor {